Gregory Itzin: Theater

-On stage, he appeared in numerous theatrical venues across the country, and was a member of the Matrix Theatre Company in Los Angeles, where he acted in award-winning productions of Waiting for Godot, The Homecoming, and The Birthday Party (each earning him an L.A.
+On stage, he appeared in numerous theatrical venues across the country.
+Itzin was a member of the Antaeus Theatre Company in Los Angeles.
+He was also a member of the Matrix Theatre Company in Los Angeles, where he acted in award-winning productions of Waiting for Godot, The Homecoming, and The Birthday Party (each earning him an L.A.
 Drama Critics Circle Award for performance).
 For his work in the Pulitzer Prize-winning The Kentucky Cycle — which he performed in the world premiere at the Intiman Theatre, Mark Taper Forum, the Kennedy Center, and on Broadway — he received Tony Award and Drama Desk Award nominations.

 He appeared on stage as Louis de Rougemont in the world premiere of Donald Margulies' Shipwrecked!
 An Entertainment at South Coast Repertory, and subsequently revived at the Geffen Playhouse.

 In 2010, he appeared as the Earl of Kent in the Antaeus Company's production of King Lear.
 He won the L.A.
 Drama Critics Circle Award for this performance.

 He was in several radio plays with The L.A.
 Theatre Works, and played the Archbishop in the Hollywood Theater of the Ear's 2010 audio production of Saint Joan.